se-edu/learningresources/contents/c++/rvalue.md

 ### Value Semantics
 Value (or copy) semantics is the programming style where users are only concerned about the values stored in the objects, rather than the object itself.
 As such, an extra copy of the object will always be created whenever it is passed to a function, (also known as [pass-by-value](http://www.learncpp.com/cpp-tutorial/72-passing-arguments-by-value/)) or when constructing or assigning a new object.
 This ensures that each object declared (or function) will have their own copied value to use, without having to concern themselves with their originator.
 By default, C++ uses this mode if variables are declared with only the data type.

-Some of the advantages of Value Semantics include:
+Some advantages of Value Semantics include:
-* Lesser memory management issue, as there won't be any [dangling references](https://www.quora.com/What-is-dangling-reference) to objects that may not exist, nor any [memory leaks](https://www.geeksforgeeks.org/what-is-memory-leak-how-can-we-avoid/).
+* Lesser memory management issues, as there won't be any [dangling references](https://www.quora.com/What-is-dangling-reference) to objects that may not exist, nor any [memory leaks](https://www.geeksforgeeks.org/what-is-memory-leak-how-can-we-avoid/).
 * [Referential transparency](https://en.wikipedia.org/wiki/Referential_transparency).
 Having our own copy of the object ensures that changing the values inside the copied object will not affect the original object.
 This is especially useful in a [multi-threaded](https://stackoverflow.com/questions/1313062/what-is-a-multithreaded-application) environment, as it removes the need to synchronise the object's values, allowing the program to run faster.
 * Better performance.
 If the function requires accessing of the object's value many times, having a local copy of the object may be faster than having a pointer to the object and dereferencing it each time.
-This is especially true in C++ which encourages Value Semantics, with optimization techniques such as [copy elision](http://en.cppreference.com/w/cpp/language/copy_elision) in the compiler to help passing-by-value be faster.
+This is especially true in C++ which encourages Value Semantics, with optimization techniques such as [copy elision](http://en.cppreference.com/w/cpp/language/copy_elision) in the compiler which speeds up the process of passing-by-value.

 However, Value Semantics has [one major flaw](https://www.quora.com/What-are-the-drawbacks-of-pass-by-value-result):
 * Poor performance and scalability.
 If the function called is a read-only function, creating an additional copy will be an unnecessary consumption of memory and runtime.
 This is especially true when scaling up to pass around objects of larger size, as more memory and runtime is needed to create each copy.